Chesapeake Utilities (NYSE:CPK) Updates FY 2025 Earnings Guidance

 Chesapeake Utilities Increases Dividend

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, July 5th.
-Stockholders of record on Thursday, June 15th will be given a $0.59 dividend.
-This represents a $2.36 annualized dividend and a dividend yield of 1.85%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, July 5th.
+Shareholders of record on Thursday, June 15th will be paid a $0.59 dividend.
+This represents a $2.36 dividend on an annualized basis and a yield of 1.85%.
+This is a positive change from Chesapeake Utilities’s previous quarterly dividend of $0.54.
 The ex-dividend date is Wednesday, June 14th.
-This is a positive change from Chesapeake Utilities’s previous quarterly dividend of $0.54.
-Chesapeake Utilities’s payout ratio is currently 42.71%.
+Chesapeake Utilities’s dividend payout ratio (DPR) is presently 42.71%.

 Chesapeake Utilities Corp. engages in the distribution and transmission of natural gas, propane and electricity, and the generation of electricity and steam.
 It operates through the following segments: Regulated Energy and Unregulated Energy.
 The Regulated Energy segment distributes and transmits gas, natural gas, and electricity.